KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** offthegridmorty

 **Description:** Having health regen by default in KOTOR 2 is bad for many reasons: it makes an already easy game easier; it negates the benefit of the health regeneration feat they added; and it makes the use & crafting of medkits and other health-restoring tools much less useful.
 I played with this mod and the game was still pretty easy by the end, but it was WAY more fun early on.
-It made me have to worry about health and especially healing items for quite a bit more time, which preserved the challenge beyond Telos.
+It made me have to worry about health and especially healing items for quite a bit more time, which preserved the challenge.

 **Category & Tier:** Mechanics Change / 2 - Recommended